 Sample Answer: I would listen to the customer and try to understand their issue.
 I would then explain the issue in layman's terms and offer a solution.

-Question Overview: This question is important because it gives you an idea of how candidates handle stressful situations.
-You want to ensure that they are able to remain calm and professional.
-You also want to ensure that they are able to explain the situation in a way that is easy to understand.
+Question Overview: This question is important because it gives you insight into how candidates think.
+You want to ensure that they have learned from their past experience and that they can apply those lessons to your organization.
+You also want to ensure that they have a growth mindset and are willing to learn new skills.